Obesity has emerged as an enormous global public health problem and the leading cause of worldwide death and disability.

 Mission and Vision

-We will support this vision by being a resource for any community that wishes to develop or strengthen their efforts to promote and provide a healthier lifestyle for their residents.
+We support this vision by being a resource for any community that wishes to develop or strengthen their efforts to promote and provide a healthier lifestyle for their residents.

 Mission (revised January, 2018):